 Located in North-East Vietnam it is a home for the highest peak of the country– Fan Si Pan, rice terraces and different ethnic minorities, who still remain the same lifestyle as it was hundreds of years ago.

-All the treks start from Sapa town, which still remains French colonial charm.
-At the beginning of the 20th century, it was developed by French as a retreat place.
+All the treks start from Sapa town, which remains French colonial charm.
+At the beginning of the 20th century, it was developed by the French as a retreat place.
 During the Vietnam Wars, this town was ruined.
-However in 1990-s many new buildings start to appear and now Sapa has a big range of accommodation for travelers.
+However, in the 1990s many new buildings start to appear and now Sapa has a big range of accommodation for travelers.

 Things to do in Sapa